arangodb/docs/3.7/graphs-satellite-graphs.md

 is unique for each type of graph.

 SatelliteGraphs are the natural extension of the concept of [Satellite collections](satellites.html) to graphs.
-All of the usual benefits and caveats apply.
+All of the benefits and caveats apply.
 A SatelliteGraph will be distributed across the whole cluster.

 This means that SatelliteGraphs are synchronously replicated to all DB-Servers